mapperr/dfl/README.md

 ### Secrets

-You can put your secret dotfiles in the `dotfiles/secrets` directory, they will be linked after the `default` ones, and, if `dotfiles` is a git repo, you can gitignore it.
+You can put your secret dotfiles in the `dotfiles/secrets` directory, they will be linked after the `default` ones and the eventual override.

+It's a handy directory to gitignore, if your `dotfiles` is a git repo.

 ### Overrides

 If you need some 'overrides', put them in a new directory, e.g. `dotfiles/fluxbox`, and pass it to the script as an argument, like this:

 `dfl l fluxbox`

-It will link `default`, then `secrets` and then the `fluxbox` directory, overriding existing links.
+It will link `default`, then the `fluxbox` and then `secrets`, overriding existing links.

 This way of handle things is inspired by [bashdot](https://github.com/bashdot/bashdot) profiles.